 Many electricity distribution workers work for national transmission companies or regional electricity distribution companies.
 Some are employed by large electrical contractors.
 Job opportunities across the UK are good.

-Training through a Modern Apprenticeship combines on the job and off the job training and leads to Scottish Vocational Qualifications (SVQs) at Levels 2/3.
+Training through a Modern Apprenticeship combines on the job and off the job training and leads to SVQs at SCQF Levels 5 and 6.

 If you take a college course first, you would then take a job with an employer and do further training to gain relevant qualifications.